FaazAbidi/News-Aggregator/README.md

 ## Project Architecure

 The project follows the Django MVT (Model-View-Template) architecture for the most part.
-I created two Django apps to organize the code, one for the API and the other for models and other things.
-The API app is kept isolated, so it's easy to test and reuse.
+I created two Django apps to organize the code, one for the API named `api` and the other for models and other things named `base`.
+The `api` app is kept isolated, so it's easy to test and reuse.

-To decouple the views and to keep the code maintainable and extensible, I implemented a glimpse of the repository architecture.
+To decouple the views and to keep the code maintainable and extensible, I implemented a little of the repository architecture.
 I created repository modules for both the models, which abstracts away the data access from views.
-It doesn't matter to views.py whether the data is coming from the database or external APIs.
+It doesn't matter to `views.py` whether the data is coming from the database or external APIs.
 This helped to keep the code more decoupled and easy to maintain.

 ## Testing